-The MSSW Program’s has two established concentrations: Practice with Latino Individuals, Families, and Groups, and a concentration in Community Practice and Administration.
+The MSSW Program has two established concentrations: 1.
+Practice with Latino Individuals, Families, and Groups (Micro), and 2.
+Community Practice and Administration (Macro).
 The program received its initial accreditation from the Council on Social Work Education in April 2003.
-On average the program graduates 35 students yearly.
+On average, the program graduates 45 students yearly.
 (Use this link to access alumni list, news, and information.)

 There are two degree programs.
 The Advanced Standing Program (33-hours) is specifically designed for qualified BSWs.
 The Regular Program (63-hours)is open to all baccalaureate graduates.
-There are links on the bottom of this page that allow access to the MSSW Program Application and the form for the reference letters.
+There are links on the bottom of this page that allow access to the MSSW Program Application, as well as related forms and instructions.

 Both degree programs can be completed on a full-time basis or over an extended study period.
-In Fall 2004, the program admitted the first cohort of students into extended study.
-Previously, students were admitted only into full-time study.
-Students now can complete the 33-hour Advanced Standing Program in one or two years, and the 63-hour Regular Program can be completed in two, or four years.
+Students can complete the 33-hour Advanced Standing Program in one or two years, and the 63-hour Regular Program can be completed in two, or three years.

 Additionally, both degree options require field education internships.
-Students in the Advanced Standing Program complete either a block internship (SOCW 6376 and 6377 or 6378 and 6379) over one semester or split the internship over two semesters during the second year of study (SOCW 6376 in fall and SOCW 6377 in spring).
-Students in the Regular Program complete a 400-hour foundation block internship (SOCW 6670) and a 500-hour block concentration internship.
-Students in the Regular Program can also elect to complete the 900-hour field education requirement over four semesters (SOCW 6370, 6371, 6376, and 6377 or 6378 and 6379).
+For the students in the Advanced Standing Program complete either a block internship (SOCW 6376 and 6377 (Micro concentration) or 6378 and 6379, (macro conentration)) over one semester or split the internship over two semesters during the second year of study (SOCW 6376 in fall and SOCW 6377 in spring).
+Students in the Regular Program complete a 400-hour foundation block internship (SOCW 6370/6371) in the first year and a 500-hour block concentration internship in the second year.
+Students in the Regular Program can also elect to complete the two field education internships over two semesters (SOCW 6370, 6371) and (6376, 6377 or 6378, 6379).

-Six graduate faculty are assigned primary teaching responsibility in the MSSW Program, but faculty in the BSW Program also teach in the MSSW Program.
+Six graduate faculty are assigned primary teaching responsibility in the MSSW Program, but faculty assigned to the BSW Program also teach in the MSSW Program.